John H. Baker '51 MBA (1930-2014) Raymond R. Machlett '51 (1929-1987)

-Ben has especially generous in his donations to Amherst College.
+Ben was especially generous in his donations to Amherst College.after a distinguished medical career.

 Risalat Khan '13 is a geology and environment major from Dacca, Bangladesh.
 There follows his own words and his response for the 1951 campaign for the Singing College.